 In the previous WSO2 EMM distribution, when a mobile application needs to be installed on a device either the admin will have to push applications to the mobile device via the WSO2 EMM Management Console or the device owner will have to be granted access to the Management Console, which is not a practical scenario.

 With 2.2.0, WSO2 EMM will have a standalone mobile app called ‘App Catalog’.
 The App Catalog lists all mobile apps the device owner is permitted to install.
-Device owners will be facilitated to install mobile apps with just a click of a button and to uninstall and remove them as well.Whitelisting and Blacklisting Apps
+Device owners will be facilitated to install mobile apps with just a click of a button and to uninstall and remove them as well.Allowing and Denying Apps

-With this feature, admins will able to whitelist and blacklist mobile apps already installed in the App Store, so that a specific set of mobile applications are provisioned to device owners.
+With this feature, admins will able to allow and deny mobile apps already installed in the App Store, so that a specific set of mobile applications are provisioned to device owners.
 This will also enable fencing unknown malicious mobile apps from accessing corporate data.